Department of Kinesiology

 Students who plan to attend physical therapy school or occupational therapy school are encouraged to major in exercise and movement science.
 The exercise and movement science curriculum does not meet the prerequisites for all physical therapy or occupational therapy schools because each school differs on its requirements for admission.
 As part of the exercise and movement science program, students are directed toward electives that will help them meet the necessary prerequisites for their school of choice.

-The major in sport and exercise studies prepares undergraduate students for entry-level positions in the sport, health, wellness and fitness industries and other exercise science-related careers (e.g. strength and conditioning, personal training, physical therapy assistant, cardiac and pulmonary rehabilitation).
-Students will be prepared for industry-standard certifications (e.g. ACSM's Certified Exercise Physiologist and NSCA's Certified Strength and Conditioning Specialist).
-This major will also prepare students for graduate study in kinesiology (e.g. exercise physiology, biomechanics, sport and exercise psychology, motor learning and control).
+The major in exercise science and nutrition prepares undergraduate students for entry-level positions in the sport, health, wellness and fitness industries, and other exercise science-related careers (e.g. strength and conditioning, personal training, physical therapy assistant, cardiac and pulmonary rehabilitation, wellness coach).
+Students will be prepared for industry-standard certifications (e.g. ACSM's Certified Exercise Physiologist, NSCA's Certified Strength and Conditioning Specialist, and PN Nutrition Certification).
+This major will also prepare students for graduate study in kinesiology (e.g. exercise physiology, biomechanics, sport and exercise psychology, motor learning and control, and nutrition).

 Minor in Exercise Science

 Students who choose to minor in exercise science will complete EX 111, 311, 318, 321/L, 326, 465; BI 241/L and 242/L.

 3-2 Athletic Training Program (Major in Pre-Athletic Training)